Epilogue: John Quincy Adams' Diary

 Thanks to their becoming next door neighbors in 1820, Thornton had an extraordinary relationship with Adams.
 It was mostly pleasant, e.g. "we spent the Evening at Dr Thornton’s where we were entertained with Music— Mrs Thornton performed on the Piano, and sung Handels’ Anthem of 'Comfort ye my People' —much to my satisfaction."
 And then there was that evening when "Thornton gave us after dinner a perfect surfeit of buffoonery."

-President Adams was at Thornton's funeral, and he noted that it attracted 50 carriages, a very good turn out.
+Adams was at Thornton's funeral, and he noted that it attracted 50 carriages, a very good turn out.
 In his diary, his brief reflection on Thornton's life did not mention the Capitol.
 When he met Thornton in 1802, "he was then in middle age, with high Spirits, great wit and humour, and recently appointed by his friend Madison to the Superintendency of the Patent Office—."
 He was his boss for eight years and found that he "was a man of learning, of genius, of elegant accomplishments and of very eccentric humours— His last years were of straitened circumstances and afflicted with disease."
-A remembrance of Thornton published in the National Intelligencer did not mention the Capitol.
-It celebrated him for being a commissioner and thus a founder to city; also that he "ably fulfilled" his duties at the Patent Office; and led public opinion in regards to South American independence.
-A passage celebrating his love of truth was already quoted in the introduction to this book.

-When his wife wrote a brief memoir of his attainments, she also didn't mention the Capitol.
-Instead, she regretted his embracing "a greater variety of sciences" because it prevented him from attaining what he truly wanted.
+When his wife wrote a brief memoir of his attainments, she also didn't mention architecture, but did understand what he incessantly sought.
+It wasn't truth.
+She regretted his embracing "a greater variety of sciences" because it prevented him from attaining the fame he truly wanted.
 She credited him for genius in many fields - "philosophy, politics, Finance, astronomy, medicine, Botany, Poetry, painting, religion, agriculture, in short all subjects by turns occupied his active and indefatigable mind."
 She concluded that "had his genius been confined to fewer subjects, had he concentrated his study in some particular science, he would have attained Celebrity."

 While his design of the Capitol was not mentioned in his obituary, it was in his wife's.
 She died in 1865, 91 years old.
 For just over a decade before her death, the city had been focused on the completion of the New Capitol which dwarfed the Old.
 Thornton was remembered as the architect of the "original Capitol."
 That was garbled in her obituary as "the original architect of the Capitol."
 Then he managed to take over her obituary, written 37 years after his own death, with the improbable claim that "...Mrs.
 Thornton was the daughter of the unfortunate Dr. Dodd, of London, who was executed for forgery in 1777."
 According to the obituary, her mother "emigrated to Philadelphia, under the name of Brodeau, soon after the death of her husband, bringing her daughter with her."
 She actually came to the city by December 1775 when she advertised the opening of her boarding school.
 The obituary cited a source for the revelation that Dodd was her father: "It is not believed that she was aware that she was the daughter of Dr. Dodd, although her husband was, and mentioned it to his friend, the late Col. Bomford."
 At least her mother could keep a secret.
 She moved in with the Thorntons in 1795 and died in the F Street house in 1835.